kbanerjee16/Labyrinth/README.md

 grid square up, 1 a step down, 2 left, and 3 right.
 You should write a class which contains a `solve(Labyrinth l)` method which returns this `int[]` array of instructions to navigate the given Labyrinth from the top left to the bottom right corners.

+A complete description of the Labyrinth class can be found in the Javadoc above.